DoctorMcKay/sentry-bot-documentation/src/commands.md

 **This command is available as both a slash command and a message command.** The slash command variant is executed by typing /report in the chat box.
 The message command variant is executed by selecting "Report" from the "Apps" menu when right-clicking or selecting [...] on a chat message.
-Both variants share the same configuration options; the options are duplicated between the two cards in the Sentry dashboard in case you want to use one version of the command and not the other.
-Please note that due to Discord limitations, user and message commands are not yet available on mobile and attachments cannot be collected via message commands.

 When the Report message command is invoked, a modal dialog will pop up prompting the user to enter a reason for their report.